Outrageous Predictions

 So, the two main forex hedging strategies are perfect and imperfect.
 To quickly recap, these two strategies are:

 Also known as direct hedging, this strategy requires you to open long and short positions on the same currency pair.
-The net profit is zero because your losses will cancel out your profits.
+Any gains and losses may broadly offset each other, but net results can still be negative once costs, sizing and execution are taken into account.
 However, when used as a short-term strategy, it can be a way to protect long positions during times of volatility.

 *Perfect hedging isn’t always available, so check that it’s possible before opening a position.